Chilembwe uprising: In later culture

-Despite its failure, the Chilembwe rebellion has since gained an important place in the modern Malawian cultural memory, with Chilembwe himself gaining "iconic status."
+Despite its failure, the Chilembwe uprising has since gained an important place in the modern Malawian cultural memory, with Chilembwe himself gaining "iconic status".
 The uprising had "local notoriety" in the years immediately after it, and former rebels were kept under police observation.
-Over the next three decades, anti-colonial activists idealised Chilembwe and began to see him as a semi-mythical figure.
+Over the next three decades, local anti-colonial activists idealised Chilembwe and began to see him as a semi-mythical figure.
 The Nyasaland African Congress (NAC) of the 1940s and 1950s used him as a symbolic figurehead, partly because its president, James Chinyama, had a family connection to Filipo Chinyama, who had been believed to be an ally of Chilembwe's.
 When the NAC announced that it intended to mark 15 February annually as Chilembwe Day, colonial officials were scandalised.
 One wrote that to "venerate the memory of the fanatic and blood thirsty Chilembwe seems to us to be nothing less than a confession of violent intention."

-D. D. Phiri, a Malawian historian, characterised Chilembwe's uprising as an early expression of Malawian nationalism, as did George Shepperson and Thomas Price in their 1958 book Independent African, an exhaustive study of Chilembwe and his rebellion that was banned during the colonial era but still widely read by the educated classes.
+Historian Desmond Dudwa Phiri characterised Chilembwe's uprising as an early expression of Malawian nationalism, as did George Shepperson and Thomas Price in their 1958 book Independent African, an exhaustive study of Chilembwe and his rebellion that was banned during the colonial era but still widely read by Nyasaland's educated class.
 Chilembwe became viewed as an "unproblematic" hero by many of the country's people.
-The Malawi Congress Party (MCP), which ultimately led the country to independence in 1964, made a conscious effort to identify its leader Hastings Banda with Chilembwe through speeches and radio broadcasts.
+The Malawi Congress Party, which ultimately led the country to independence in 1964, made a conscious effort to identify its leader Hastings Banda with Chilembwe through speeches and radio broadcasts.
 Bakili Muluzi, who succeeded Banda in 1994, similarly invoked Chilembwe's memory to win popular support, inaugurating a new annual national holiday, Chilembwe Day, on 16 January 1995.
 Chilembwe's portrait was soon added to the national currency, the kwacha, and reproduced on Malawian stamps.
 It has been argued that for Malawian politicians, Chilembwe has become "symbol, legitimising myth, instrument and propaganda".